-No doubt one of the primary aims of the Freshman Dean’s Office is to ensure the smooth transition of the 1,670-member first-year class from secondary school to college – personally, socially, and academically – and to provide support in a variety of ways throughout the process.
+No doubt one of the primary aims of the Dean of Students Office is to ensure the smooth transition of the 1,670-member first-year class from secondary school to college – personally, socially, and academically – and to provide support in a variety of ways throughout the process.

-During the summer prior to matriculation, for instance, students whose home or native country is a long distance from Cambridge are invited to join the host family program; and the week before the College’s orientation period – known as Opening Days – about half the first-year class arrives early for one of the five pre-orientation programs.
-Housing assignments in the freshman dorms are arranged by the Resident Deans of Freshmen based off a comprehensive housing application, and are done extremely carefully, by hand.
+During the summer prior to matriculation, for instance, students whose home or native country is a long distance from Cambridge are invited to join the host family program; and the week before the College’s orientation period – known as Opening Days – about half the first-year class arrives early for one of the six pre-orientation programs.
+Housing assignments in the first-year dorms are arranged by the Resident Deans based off a comprehensive housing application, and are done extremely carefully, by hand.

-The FDO works in conjunction with other College offices to provide a strong advising network including Resident Deans of Freshmen and Proctors.
-The Residential Education program also provides ample opportunities for students to learn and grow academically outside the classroom.
-And, of course, the FDO promotes opportunities for faculty-student interaction through luncheons, dinners, language tables, and Through the Gates trips.
+The DSO works in conjunction with other College offices to provide a strong advising network including Resident Deans and Proctors.
+The First-Year Residential and Wellness Program also provides ample opportunities for students to learn and grow academically outside the classroom.
+And, of course, the DSO promotes opportunities for faculty-student interaction through luncheons, dinners, language tables, and Into the Hub trips.

-Harvard College is a dynamic and diverse place and the Freshman Dean’s Office staff seeks to help students feel simultaneously supported and challenged, at home and out of their comfort zone.
-But above all else, whether it is in the classroom or outside, the FDO aims to foster both learning and understanding.
+Harvard College is a dynamic and diverse place and the Dean of Students Office staff seeks to help students feel simultaneously supported and challenged, at home and out of their comfort zone.
+But above all else, whether it is in the classroom or outside, the DSO aims to foster both learning and understanding.